yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 ### Paging
 Note that paging is consistent only when a start time and end time is specified or a specific condition is used such as query by a message ID.
 Without a bounded query, pages may return data that may look inconsistent since the data is changing.

-Records for a page are counted by recipients.
-So if page size is 10 and the first message has 15 recipients, only one message is returned in the first page.
+Records for a page are counted by recipients, so if page size is 10 and the first message has 15 recipients, only one message is returned in the first page.

 ## Request headers
 |Name|Description|